Moving to Philippines

 Looking for year-round sun, crystalline waters…and a constantly expanding economy?
 Welcome to the Philippines!

-With its 7,000+ islands, tropical marine climate and the ‘Pearl of the Orient’ that is its bustling capital city, Manila, this diverse Asian nation is the perfect place to land if you’re looking for both urban excitement and tranquil, lush landscapes.
+With over 7,000 islands, tropical marine climate and the ‘Pearl of the Orient’ that is its bustling capital city, Manila, this diverse Asian nation is the perfect place to land if you’re looking for both urban excitement and tranquil, lush landscapes.

 As the second-largest archipelago in the world, the Philippines offers you the chance for endless exploration of its magical, mountainous islands.
 You may very well find your dreamlike paradise isle here.
 With over 32,000 kilometres of coastline, you’re sure to never run out of beaches to discover!

 Still, Filipino urban life will call you back.
 With their warmth and welcoming spirit, Filipinos love a fiesta!
 With its multitude of cultures and booming port, Manila is its own land of opportunity.
-Import/export, construction, the legal profession…numerous sectors have regional offices based here.
+Import and export, construction, the legal profession…numerous sectors have regional offices based here.

 So, bring your briefcase…and your bathing suit!